dagster-io/dagster/examples/experimental/dagster-airlift/examples/tutorial-example/README.md

     migrated: False
 ```

-Important: You must reload the definitions in Dagster via the UI or by restarting `dagster dev`.
+Important: It may take up to 30 seconds for the migration status in the Airflow UI to reflect this change.
+You must subsequently reload the definitions in Dagster via the UI or by restarting `dagster dev`.

-You can now run the `rebuild_customers_list` DAG in Airflow, and the `build_dbt_models` task will be executed in a Dagster run.
+You can now run the `rebuild_customers_list` DAG in Airflow, and the `build_dbt_models` task will be executed in a Dagster run:

 <p align="center">